 Gain confidence so your DISCIPLE class can be its best!
 If you’re feeling unsure of your ability to effectively lead a DISCIPLE small group, we can help.
 BeADisciple offers a self-paced course for first-time leaders of DISCIPLE Bible Study and mimics the required training that used to be taught through the Publishing House.
 Learn more about leading DISCIPLE with confidence and ease!

 DISCIPLE Online is the same beloved DISCIPLE study, presented in an online format.
 Group leaders can create an online session for their own DISCIPLE group.
 That facilitator will oversee their small group and facilitate participation in group discussions as well as the once-weekly live meeting time.
 The facilitator remains “a learner among learners,” as in the original DISCIPLE study.
-Learn more about becoming a DISCIPLE Online facilitator.
+Email Lisa to learn more about becoming a DISCIPLE Online facilitator.

 How it works:

 Participants do their daily reading and reflection on their own with their manual as in standard DBS.
 Weekly asynchronous (on their own time) group work will include responding to questions on a group-interactive discussion board, as well as adding and responding to prayer requests from group members.
 Each week, participants will also view a short review video from Bishop Richard Wilke, the author of DISCIPLE, which will lead into key questions for weekly discussion.

 Every seven days the DISCIPLE Online small group facilitator will conduct a live session online that lasts approximately one to one and a half hours.
 That live session walks the group through more discussion, exercises, and time for prayer together.
 This weekly meeting time is determined by the group facilitator, and may be recorded so that participants who miss a live session may view it later.